fatespalms/SimpleGui-LOVE-2D-/README.md

-# SimpleGui-LOVE-2D-
+# Simply Library
-SimpleGui is library for love2d that provides simple gui like buttons and etc.
+a love2d libary for beginners <3